-- 1. Access the Blade Manager screen. - 2.
-Select a focus, or a side of the blade, to guide to.
-For more information on using the guidance focus, see Horizontal Guidance. - 3.
+- 1. Access the Attachments screen. - 2.
+Select Guidance Focus.
+For more information on using the guidance focus, see 4.3 Horizontal Guidance. - 3.
 Select the Vertical Guidance option for the current task: - Right a single vertical guidance point inset 0.200 m (7.9 inches) from the right cutting edge tip.
 Use this option when you are using the right side of the cutting edge to build a design that is less than half your blade width, such as a narrow ditch.